JamesHMcKay/toy_robot_example/README.md

 ## Levels of validation

 This program must be robust to user input.
-How we do this can become difficult to maintain if not managed well as there are multiple conditions to meet and the order of these conditions is important.
+How we do this can become difficult to maintain if not managed well because there are multiple conditions to meet and the order of these conditions is important.
 The validation works as follows:

-- The first layer is the raw user input, when the input string is decomposed into an action and parameter is is checked if the action exists and if the number of parameters is correct.
+- The first layer is the raw user input, when the input string is decomposed into an action and parameter.
+It is checked if the action exists and if the number of parameters is correct for that action type.
 Metadata on the possible commands is used, such as knowing that a MOVE command should not have any parameters.
-But the actual parameters are not checked at this stage.
+The actual parameter values are not checked at this stage.

 - The second level is managed by the command layer.
 The commands know what kind of inputs they can accept, such as knowing a coordinate must be an integer.
 Since these conditions are tightly coupled to the business logic of the command itself, it makes sense to have this validation along with the command.